-3.1 Use the public realm to articulate the transition in physical character between the retail and entertainment core of the Plan Area and the adjacent mixed-use neighborhoods.

-3.2 Coordinate each street and publicly accessible open space with the adjacent streetscapes and buildings.

-3.3 Integrate existing trees, that are in good condition and where practical to do so, into new or extended streets and streetscapes.

-3.4 Punctuate the Plan Area with parks, greens and plazas, each with a unique character and identity.
+- 3.1 Use the public realm to articulate the transition in physical character between the retail and entertainment core of the Plan Area and the adjacent mixed-use neighborhoods. - 3.2 Coordinate each street and publicly accessible open space with the adjacent streetscapes and buildings. - 3.3 Integrate existing trees, that are in good condition and where practical to do so, into new or extended streets and streetscapes. - 3.4 Punctuate the Plan Area with parks, greens and plazas, each with a unique character and identity.

-Expected Outcomes

-- a.
-Distinct streetscapes articulate the public realm for the various districts and neighborhoods within the Plan Area. b.
-Each streetscape is designed and detailed in support of the adjacent intended physical character and range of activities. c.
-Streetscapes integrate the sidewalk with the ground floor of buildings with little if any change in grade from the sidewalk. - d.
-The Town Square and East Plaza generate identity and appeal for the adjacent buildings, especially the ground floor. - e.
-Art installations and wayfinding are integrated into publicly accessible parks, plazas and greens.
+Expected Outcome s Key Issues Addressed a. • s articulate the public realm for the neighborhoods within the Plan Are b. designed and detailed in support o ed physical character and range of f 123456 C. ate the sidewalk with the ground flo e if any change in grade from the or 123456 d. • d East Plaza generate identity and ent buildings, especially the ground 123456 e. wayfinding are integrated into oarks, plazas and greens.
+123456 Key : 1 Regional Identity and Relevance Weak Connectivity and Public Realm X Issue Addressed 2 Housing Needs and Affordability Traffic Issues and Lack of Mobility Options X Not Applicable 3 Lack of Usable Public Space 6 Declining School Enrollment